anonymousForStudy/AAE-DRL/README.md

  python comperativeStudies/AE_main.py --model RL-GAN --unaug_dataset
 ```

-2. Use the same script for benchmarking as shown in STEP 2
+2. Use the same script for benchmarking as shown in STEP 2 (AAE-DRL)
 For example, to perform benchmark classification with GB, run:
 ```bash
 python benchmark_clf_main.py --features=<path_to_dataset_generated_with_AE> --unaug_dataset